ksachdeva/scikit-nni/README.rst

 Search Space Section
 ********************

 This section corresponds to the search space for your hyperparameters.
-When you ```nnictrl``` this is typically specified in search-space.json file.
+When you use ```nnictrl``` this is typically specified in search-space.json file.

 See https://nni.readthedocs.io/en/latest/Tutorial/SearchSpaceSpec.html to learn more about the search space syntax.